 Day 7 Home

-Wrap up your Alaskan adventure by driving back to Fairbanks, or take in more spectacular roadside scenery by continuing on to Anchorage.
+Wrap up your Alaskan adventure by driving back to Fairbanks, or take in more spectacular roadside scenery by continuing on to Anchorage along the Glenn Highway.
 Both cities are about a six-hour drive from Valdez, and both have busy airports that make it easy to get started on your journey home.